 Types of manuscripts

 I am open to beta reading many types of manuscripts.
-These include the following:
+The genres I have the most experience with are the following:

 - General nonfiction

 I do not read horror or manuscripts with graphic violence.